pierrelouis-cmrt/pierrelouis.net/src/face_looker/README.md

 In `index.html`, adjust attributes on the `.face-tracker` element:

 - `data-base-path` (default `/faces/`) — where images are served from
+  - Any value you pass will automatically be normalized to include a trailing `/`.
 - `data-debug` (`true` | `false`) — show overlay with mouse coords and filename

 Multiple faces are supported — add more `.face-tracker` elements with different `data-base-path` values.